Nominations for this prize are now closed.

 The Horst Frenz Prize is awarded to the best paper presented by a graduate student at the annual meeting of the ACLA.
-The Horst Frenz Prize consists of a $500 cash award, complimentary registration to the ACLA Annual Meeting, and a travel reimbursement grant of up to $500 to attend the following year's ACLA Annual Meeting to receive the award in person, as well as publication of the paper in the Yearbook of Comparative Literature.
+The Horst Frenz Prize includes a $500 cash award, complimentary registration to the ACLA Annual Meeting, and a travel reimbursement grant of up to $500 to attend the following year's ACLA Annual Meeting to receive the award in person, as well as publication of the paper in the Yearbook of Comparative Literature.